apache/sling-whiteboard/org.apache.sling.thumbnails/README.md

 #### CA Config Structure

-The structure for the transformations under the CA Config root should include files/transformations, as such:
+The structure for the transformations under the CA Config root (e.g. /conf/global/) should include files/transformations, as such:

 ```
-{
+/conf/global: {
   "jcr:primaryType": "sling:Folder",
   "files": {
     "jcr:primaryType": "sling:Folder",